robcarver17/pysystemtrade/README.md

 ## Dependencies

-Python 3.x, pandas, matplotlib, pyyaml, numpy, scipy, quandl, ib_insync

 See [requirements.txt](requirements.txt) for full details.

-Make sure you get the python3 versions of the relevant packages, i.e. use:
+Make sure you get the python3 versions of the relevant packages, i.e. use: (in linux)

 ```
 sudo pip3 install ....
 ```

+(Your machine may not need pip3 if python3 is the default python on your machine)

 ## Installation